-Ever wish you could reach into your pantry and enjoy your home grown fruits and vegetables in any season?
+Ever wish you could reach into your pantry and enjoy your homegrown fruits and vegetables in any season?
 Canning is a simple and effective way to store and preserve food in bulk, avoid food waste, and save money.
-In addition, homemade preserves make for a wonderful heartfelt gift your loved ones will surely enjoy.
+In addition, homemade preserves make for a beautiful heartfelt gift your loved ones will surely enjoy.

 You Will Need:

-Canning rack to raise jars off the bottom of the
+• Canning rack to raise jars off the bottom of the pot

 Step 1